axopy/axopy/docs/user_guide/experiment.rst

 Experiment Configuration
 ========================

-Human-computer interface studies are often designed with one or more of the following ideas:
+Human-computer interface study designs often include one or more of the following complications:

-- split subjects into groups
+- subjects are split into groups
-- re-test a subject on one or more follow-up sessions
+- subjects are tested over multiple sessions
-- split subjects into groups with different configuration (e.g. mirror the screen contents for left-hand dominant subjects)
+- subjects fall into categories that require different configuration (e.g. mirror the screen contents for left-hand dominant subjects)

 For these cases, :class:`Experiment` provides the option to run a configuration step between creation of the experiment object and running the tasks.
 The